rust-lang/log/rfcs/0000-structured-logging.md

 #### Extensibility: Sending `Source`s between threads

-Before a record could be processed on a background thread it would need to be converted into some owned variant.
-The `Source` trait is the point where having some way to convert from a borrowed to an owned value would make the most sense because that's where the knowledge of the underlying key-value storage is.
+Implementations of `Log` might want to offload the processing of records to some background thread.
+The record would need to be converted into some owned representation before being sent across threads.
+This is straightforward for the existing borrowed string metadata on a record, but less so for any structured data.
+The `Source` trait is the point where having some way to convert from a borrowed to an owned set of key-value pairs would make the most sense because that's where the knowledge of the underlying key-value storage is.

-A new provided method could be added to the `Source` trait that allowed it to be converted into an owned variant that is `Send + Sync + 'static`:
+A new provided method could be added to the `Source` trait that allows it to be converted into an owned variant that is `Send + Sync + 'static`:

 ```rust
 pub trait Source {